 #14.
 Internal Linking Structure

+It can also significantly influence how users interact with your site and perceive its value.
 It's crucial that your site taxonomy and hierarchy are intuitively designed, directly influencing the user experience.

+Consider the logic and coherence of your internal links—are they guiding users naturally through their search journey?
 You should also evaluate your use of anchor text: does it effectively communicate the content of the destination page?

-Executive Metrics
+Executive SEO Metrics

 All of the above metrics relate directly to the end user experience.
 If you can meet the user along their search journey with a foundationally strong site with relevant, authoritative content, those searchers should convert and/or become leads.